Published on 28 March 2018

 Responses and next steps

-This consultation closes on Tuesday 27 February 2018.
+This consultation closed on Tuesday 27 February 2018.
 The PRA invites feedback on the proposals set out in this consultation.
 Please address any comments or enquiries to CP30_17@bankofengland.co.uk.

 The proposals in this CP have been designed in the context of the current UK and EU regulatory framework.
 The PRA will keep the policy under review to assess whether any changes would be required due to changes in the UK regulatory framework, including those arising once any new arrangements with the EU take effect.